rearboost/java_-investment/README.md

-# poli-app-c2
+# Jaya Investment
-This Poli app for special clinet Hashan ( Hasalaka )
+This Jaya Investment for special clinet Gayan ( Aluthgama )